 These are the people who actively involve themselves in various spiritual techniques and paths.
 Independent research and study are the heart of their practice.
 Pioneers of their approach learn to meditate and delve into Shamanic practices.
 People in this group are often involved in healing arts, showing concern for the environment.
 They are explorers of the planet and their minds.

 Your belief or disbelief is a matter of your programming and ability to reason.
 The programming for this is in two distinct forms.
 One is our innate desire to explore the unknown.
 The second comes from those who program your cultural narrative.
 This latter element is typically the domain of religion.

 Religious devotees and part-time religious observers of Western organized religion have over 3 billion members.
 They say I believe in mysticism under my belief’s conditions and boundaries.
 And for those following Western organized religion, this is enough.
 They never question the boundaries.
-In fact, they are programmed to resist anything that challenges their sacred ground.
+They are programmed to resist anything that challenges their sacred ground.

 Then, on the other side of the continuum are people content to live life without religion.
 They resist the urge to entertain thoughts about the unknown.
 They will tell you, I believe in mysticism to the same extent I believe in the tooth fairy.
 Not at all.

 People in the last group are the freethinkers and explorers.
 They embrace the challenge of the unknown.
 The creed they follow is science.
 The god they worship is nature.
 Their doctrine is logical reasoning and comparative analysis.
 But they also explorers of consciousness.
 They practice science by experimenting with spiritual technologies.
 So, they can say I believe in mysticism as I discover the evidence in my practical experiments of life.

 Life As a Mystic